Hiring employees in Italy, like the rest of the European Union, is strictly regulated, especially regarding foreign workers.

 - Requirements to hire employees in Italy

-- Overview of hiring options in Italy
+- Overview of options to hire employees in Italy

-- Hiring and employment practice in Italy
+- Hiring & employment practice in Italy

 - Payroll, deductions, and taxes in Italy